Gomsur/Hangman/README.md

 ### User Stories
 - As a user I want to choose between different word categories
-- As a user I want to see how many letters the word includes
+- As a user I want to see how many letters are in the word.
 - As a user I want the game to be re-playable if lost
 - As a user I want to get an introduction of how many lives I have
 - As a user I want to count the hangman parts to calculate how many tries I have left